NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 Booting from USB may require an EEPROM firmware upgrade.
 This tutorial boots from an SD card to avoid such hiccups.
 :::

-Prepare the AArch64 image on your laptop:
+To prepare the AArch64 image on another device with Nix, run the following commands:

 ```shell-session
 $ nix-shell -p wget zstd